The following is excerpted from the March/April issue of the Photographic

 for me.
 Although I cannot predict its reception, the Photographic Resource

-Center hopes that, in the very least, it provides a fitting tribute
+Center hopes that, at the very least, it provides a fitting tribute

 to those lost and a quiet space for reflection.
 For, coming from the